First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

-The particle type associated with a reconstructed track inside the LArTPC is identified by examining the calorimetry information for the track’s reconstructed hits.
+The particle associated with a reconstructed track inside the LArTPC is identified by examining the calorimetry information for the track’s reconstructed hits.
 This is done by looking at the amount of energy deposited per unit length (d$E$/d$x$) along the 3D track object and comparing it to the expected values of d$E$/d$x$ for different particle types.
 In this analysis, particles can be grouped as: proton-like, kaon-like, pion/muon-like, and minimum-ionizing particles without a Bragg peak (non-stopping-like).
-The PID method consists of calculating a $\chi^2/\text{NDF}$ between a track’s modified residual range profile and expected d$E$/d$x$ profiles for different particle types, with the number of degrees of freedom (NDF) being the number of reconstructed hits used to calculate the total $\chi^2$.
-This algorithm's performance heavily depends on a well-defined and clear Bragg peak.
-Thus reconstructed hits directly at the annihilation vertex are omitted.
-This reduces tracking algorithm ambiguity due to charge from the stopping antiproton's Bragg peak or with hits from overlapping outgoing ionization trails.
-The PID method utilized also accounts for the potentially shorter track length due to under clustering.
-The values of the residual range are corrected up to the largest expected uncertainty in the reconstructed annihilation vertex position (two wire spacings).
+The PID method consists of calculating a $\chi^2/\text{NDF}$ between a track’s modified residual range profile and expected d$E$/d$x$ profiles for different particle types.
+The number of degrees of freedom (NDF) is the number of reconstructed hits used to calculate the total $\chi^2$.

+To improve the performance of the algorithm, which relies on a well-defined and clear Bragg peak, reconstructed hits at or near the annihilation vertex are omitted, as these can bias the $\chi^2$ calculation.
+Specifically, hits within 1~cm of the vertex are excluded as the end of the antiproton Bragg peak can start to merge with the annihilation vertex and overlap with the ionization from outgoing particles.
+The PID method accounts for this potential under-clustering of the track, which can lead to shorter reconstructed lengths.
+To mitigate this effect, a correction is applied to the residual range, adjusting it by up to two reconstructed hits—equivalent to 1-2~cm due to the wire-based readout and discretization effects.

+In order to determine the selection efficiency, the criteria definition for an ``at-rest’’ annihilation signal at truth-level is defined as an antiproton that annihilates while retaining an amount of kinetic energy less than or comparable to that carried by any one of its constituent quarks in the antiproton’s rest frame, equivalent to $\sim$100~MeV due to internal Fermi motion.
+Since the energy imparted to the final-state annihilation products is the sum of the antiproton’s rest mass energy, its kinetic energy at the moment of interaction, and this random quark motion, this requirement on the true signal ensures events whose final-state metrics (energy and track multiplicity) are comparable to true at-rest annihilation within $\sim$5-10\%.